channprj/resume/README.md

 > Work in Progress

 ## Who am I
-I'm CHANN(Heechan Bak), a 26-year-old developer from Seoul, South Korea.
+I'm CHANN(Heechan Bak), a 27-year-old developer from Seoul, South Korea.
 I was developer of [KUPLEZONE](https://kuple.kr), Korea University(Sejong) online community service.

 I'd like to make something, So I made my own homepage using HTML, PHP when I was ten years old(2000).
 That's the first step of my career.
 Next year, I made *flip-flop card game* and *fake cultureland-gift-ticket generator* using Visual Basic.
 I was a mischievous boy who loves the computer and technology.

-Now I'm interested in Python, C/C++, Java, HTML, CSS, JS, Node.js, React, ...and all kinds of programming.
+Now I'm interested in Python, Golang, Java, HTML, CSS, JS, Node.js, React, ...and all kinds of programming.
 But my major focus is on web, mobile, server, machine learning, automation, etc. I also have skills in other fields like design, UX, and midi composition.
 I am enthusiastic person with fast adapting skills in new environments.

 ------